I’ve been learning Chinese with my daughter for the past few years, and we finally have what I have been searching for this whole time!

 Considering the 樂樂文化 Le Le Chinese Reading Pen System

-Before this reading pen, my daughter learned 1000+ Chinese characters through various leveled readers and by listening to audiobooks.
+Before this reading pen, my daughter learned 1000+ simplified Chinese characters through various leveled readers and by listening to audiobooks.
 We have completed Sagebooks, Greenfield, 四五快读, Odonata in simplified Chinese….

 After considering various reading pen options, I decided it was worth buying.
 My daughter and I wanted to learn traditional Chinese characters; I still get my tones mixed up; we have limited exposure with native Chinese speakers; and I have a second child to teach.